SalomePlatform/smesh/doc/salome/gui/SMESH/input/smeshpy_interface.rst

 Python API of SALOME Mesh module defines several classes that can be used for easy mesh creation and edition.

-Documentation of SALOME %Mesh module Python API is available in two forms:
+Documentation of SALOME Mesh module Python API is available in two forms:

-- :ref:`Structured documentation <modules_page>`, where all methods and classes are grouped by their functionality.
+- :doc:`Structured documentation <modules>`, where all methods and classes are grouped by their functionality.

-- :ref:`Linear documentation <genindex>` grouped only by classes, declared in the :mod:`smeshBuilder` and :mod:`StdMeshersBuilder` Python packages.
+- :ref:`Linear documentation <modindex>` grouped only by classes, declared in the :mod:`smeshBuilder` and :mod:`StdMeshersBuilder` Python packages.

 With SALOME 7.2, the Python interface for Mesh has been slightly modified to offer new functionality.
 You may have to modify your scripts generated with SALOME 6 or older versions.
 Please see :ref:`smesh_migration_page`.

 Class :class:`smeshBuilder.smeshBuilder` provides an interface to create and handle